spk121/potato-make/README.md

 > *IMPORTANT!* If it is not found, an empty string is returned.
 This
 > is because it is a common practice in makefiles to use makevars that
 > may or may not be defined by environment variables.
-In `--verbose`
+With verbose output,
-> mode, a warning will be printed when a key cannot be found.
+> a warning will be printed when a key cannot be found.

 > If the value was stored using `lazy-assign` and is a *promise*, this
 > procedure is *forced* to return a string.
 Also, the value in the